Addressing The Concerns With Server Actions In Next 14

 bookmark.ts

-"use server"; // + you need to only put this directive once
+"use server"; // And you only need to put this directive once.

 import { sql } from "@vercel/postgres";